-- greet you every morning and welcome you into school.
-(Senior Leaders will do this on the school gate). - treat you fairly and tackle discrimination to minimize barriers to learning and participation through equitable adaptation. - be enthusiastic and develop positive working relationships with you and your peers in their classes. - celebrate the success of pupils in lessons, after school activities and assemblies. - enable all pupils to access the learning and expect all pupils to contribute to the learning trying their hardest. - Agree and involve you in a clear and predictable framework, consistent routines and safe boundaries that enable all pupils to be successful.
-Establish rules and expectations through a class charter that is the local interpretation of the community standards. - communicate both successes and concerns with you. - set high expectations, clear boundaries, and regularly remind and reinforce classroom and school expectations. - Provide positive role-models and role-model themselves what good behaviour looks like for pupils to aspire to reach, - use a range of non-verbal and verbal cues to encourage good behaviour, including non-verbal praise, proximity and other methods. - be approachable and available at appropriate times. - stay calm and listen to you taking seriously any complaints or worries and ensure that they do something about this. - be curious and understand your actions and behaviours. - accept that sometimes you will make a poor choice and discuss this with you to help you learn from it.
-Take steps to ensure that this is discussed privately and that you are not shamed by this. - use rewards and, where necessary, consequences that may include contacting your parent/ guardian and/ or meeting them. - acknowledge and reward you, sometimes publicly, where high expectations are met and exceeded. - Ensure that relationships are fostered so that pupils feel safe, nurtured and can support each other - Acknowledge increasing expectations of trust and self-regulation as pupils become older.
+- welcome you into school.
+(Senior Leaders will do this on the school gate). - rimination to minimize barriers to learning and participation through equitable - ositive working relationships with you and your peers in their classes. - in lessons, after school activities and assemblies. - learning and expect all pupils to contribute to the learning trying their hardest. - ar and predictable framework, consistent routines and safe boundaries that enable all sh rules and expectations through a class charter that is the local interpretation of the - and concerns with you. - oundaries, and regularly remind and reinforce classroom and school expectations. - Provide positive role-models and role-model themselves what good behaviour looks like for pupils to aspire to reach, - use a range of non-verbal and verbal cues to encourage good behaviour, including non-verbal praise, proximity and - be approachable and available at appropriate times. - stay calm and listen to you taking seriously any complaints or worries and ensure that they do something about this. - be curious and understand your actions and behaviours. - $accept that sometimes you will make \ a \ poor \ choice \ and \ discuss this \ with you \ to \ help \ you \ learn \ from \ it. \ Take \ steps \ to$ ensure that this is discussed privately and that you are not shamed by this. - use rewards and, where necessary, consequences that may include contacting your parent/guardian and/ or meeting - acknowledge and reward you, sometimes publicly, where high expectations are met and exceeded. - Ensure that relationships are fostered so that pupils feel safe, nurtured and can support each other - Acknowledge increasing expectations of trust and self-regulation as pupils become older.